agentmealoaf/caramelcraft/README.md

 > CaramelCraft is an open source building resource pack to enhance your Minecraft experience.
 I've been working on it for about 6 months, so it's still in its early stages, but I hope you all enjoy.

-## Usage

-> CaramelCraft currently supports Minecraft 1.15.1, when OptiFine is updated, I will look into supporting OF features.

 ## Releases

 > Full versions of the pack will be avaliable here as well on **[CurseForge](https://www.curseforge.com/minecraft/texture-packs/caramelcraft)**